Effective action and black hole solutions in asymptotically safe quantum gravity: Quantum black hole solutions

 We restrict ourselves to static, spherically symmetric metrics.
 The most general ansatz for such metrics in Schwarzschild coordinates reads

 with two a priori independent lapse functions $f(r)$ and $g(r)$ depending on the radial coordinate $r$ only.
 The angular element $d\Omega^2$ is defined by

 The classical Schwarzschild metric is obtained for ${f(r)=g(r)=1-2M/r}$, where $M$ corresponds to the mass of the black hole that would be measured by an observer at infinity.

-As initial conditions for the numerical integration we make use of the well-known weak-field limit of classical quadratic gravity, first studied in \cite{Stelle:1977ry}.
-It is found by perturbing the metric and linearising the field equations resulting from the terms $R+R^2+R_{\mu\nu}^2$, which give the dominant contributions at small curvatures.
-Then, imposing asymptotic flatness results in the weak field solutions
+Our strategy for solving the field equations for $f(r)$ and $g(r)$ is as follows: We assume that at very large radii, $r_{\rm in}\gg1$, where we initialise our numerical integration, the dominant contribution is given by the terms ${R+R^2+R_{\mu\nu}^2}$.
+Then, we make use of the well-known weak-field limit of classical quadratic gravity, first studied in \cite{Stelle:1977ry}, in order to set the initial conditions for the metric and its derivatives.
+The weak-field solution is given by

 where the two free parameters $S_0$ and $S_2$ determine the strength of the exponentially decaying Yukawa corrections.
-The masses $m_0$ and $m_2$ of the spin-0 and spin-2 modes, respectively, are related to the couplings of the different curvature terms and are given in \labelcref{eq:Spin0Spin2Masses}.
+The masses $m_0$ and $m_2$ of the spin-0 and spin-2 modes, respectively, are related to the couplings of the different curvature terms.
+The resulting numerical values within our setup are given in \labelcref{eq:Spin0Spin2Masses}.

-We choose to initialise our integration at the radius $r_{in}=20$, which is located in a regime far enough from the horizon such that the curvature is still small, but the exponential corrections in \labelcref{eq:WeakFieldLimit} are still sizeable enough to be captured by the numerics.
-Inserting this ansatz for the metric into the field equations leads to equations of motion containing up to 6 derivatives in the radial coordinate $r$.
-The resulting system of coupled differential equations is then integrated numerically towards $r\rightarrow 0$ for different initial values $(M,S_0,S_2)$.
+We choose to initialise our integration at the radius $r_{\rm in}=20$, which is located in a regime far enough from the origin such that the curvature is still small, but the exponential corrections in the initial conditions \labelcref{eq:WeakFieldLimit} are still sizeable enough to be captured by the numerics.
+Inserting the general ansatz \labelcref{eq:sphericalgeneral} for the metric into the field equations derived from \labelcref{eq:CurvatureExpansion} leads to equations of motion containing up to 6 derivatives in the radial coordinate $r$.
+The resulting fully non-linear system of coupled, sixth order differential equations for the functions $f(r)$ and $g(r)$ is then integrated numerically towards $r\rightarrow 0$ for different initial values $(M,S_0,S_2)$. \\